 Influence on the ability to drive vehicles and operate mechanisms

 Grandaxin does not significantly reduce attention and ability to concentrate.
 The possibility of driving vehicles should be addressed only after assessing the individual response of the patient to the drug.

 It should be noted that for patients with mental retardation, for elderly patients, and for those with impaired renal and/or liver function, side effects may be more likely than in other patients.

-It is not recommended to apply Tofisopam in case of chronic psychosis, phobia or obsessive conditions.
-In these cases, the risk of suicidal attempts and aggressive behaviour increases.
-Therefore, Tofisopam is not recommended as a monotherapy for depression or depression accompanied by anxiety.
+It is not recommended to apply tofisopam in case of chronic psychosis, phobia, or obsessive conditions.
+In these cases, the risk of suicidal attempts and aggressive behavior increases.
+Therefore, tofisopam is not recommended as a monotherapy for depression or depression accompanied by anxiety.

 Care must be taken when treating patients with depersonalization, and with organic brain damage (e.g., atherosclerosis).

 In patients with epilepsy, tofisopam may increase the threshold of convulsive readiness.